awslabs/graphstorm/docs/source/gs-processing/usage/emr.rst

     bash submit-gsp-job.sh

-Ensure row counts are aligned and terminate cluster
+Ensure row counts are aligned and terminate the cluster
 ---------------------------------------------------

 By setting ``--do-repartition True`` on our job launch script